phone: +48 12 664 41 99

 Scientists from Poland and abroad can apply for beamtime on:

 Beamtime applications are submitted through the user portal Digital User Office (DUO).
 We strongly recommend discussing the feasibility of planned experiments with the responsible beamline scientist prior to the submission of a proposal, in particular, if you are a new user.
-User groups from outside Poland may apply for a reimbursement of travel costs (thanks to the CALIPSOPlus project).

 Before applying you should read the Terms and conditions of use of the research infrastructure of the SOLARIS National Synchrotron Radiation.